 Acid batteries: most airlines require that batteries be removed from the wheelchair and transported in special boxes that the airline may provide.
+F3 Corpus Preparing for use

-6.4.2.2 The wheelchair's dimensions and weight
+4.4.2.2 The wheelchair's dimensions and weight

 The wheelchair's weight and dimensions are important, depending on the size and type of airplane in which the wheelchair is to be transported.
 Always check with the airline what rules apply.